Introduction to La Mesa, California

 La Mesa Points of Interest

-La Mesa has 14 parks, a municipal pool, and a golf course.
-Recreational spots nearby include Lake Murray, a very popular venue for hiking, bicycling, jogging, roller blading, boating, fishing, and picnicking; and Mission Trails Regional Park, one of the largest urban parks in the country encompassing over 5,000 acres of both natural and developed recreational space.
+La Mesa has 14 parks, a municipal pool and a golf course.
+Recreational spots nearby include Lake Murray, a very popular venue for hiking, bicycling, jogging, roller blading, boating, fishing and picnicking, along with Mission Trails Regional Park, one of the largest urban parks in the country encompassing over 5,000 acres of both natural and developed recreational space.
 Visitors and residents of La Mesa can enjoy a blast from the past every Thursday from June through August at the city's Thursday Night Car Show.
-The summer event, which draws spectators numbering in the thousands, features live music, shopping, dining, and a weekly classic car contest.
-A Friday afternoon tradition in La Mesa is the weekly La Mesa Village Farmers Market, where shoppers can select from fresh fruits and vegetables, flowers, organically grown produce, breads, preserves, and many other specialties.
+The summer event, which draws spectators numbering in the thousands, features live music, shopping, dining and a weekly classic car contest.
+A Friday afternoon tradition in La Mesa is the weekly La Mesa Village Farmers Market, where shoppers can select from fresh fruits and vegetables, flowers, organically grown produce, breads, preserves and many other specialties.